Health & Safety / Safety in Design

 Security in Design

-The extent of the security measures to be documented as part of the building contract will be decided by the University and identified on room data sheets and in a separate building specific brief issued by the Macquarie University Property (MQP) office.
-The measures which may be included in a Security subcontract are (but are not limited to):
+The extent of the security measures to be documented will be decided by the University and identified on room data sheets in consultation with Macquarie University Property.
+The security measures required include:

 - Access control systems